draios/onprem-install-docs/5.1.0/upgrade_notes.md

 ## Upgrade Notes

-### Kubernetes 1.22 not yet supported

-Version 5.0.4 is not yet supported on Kubernetes 1.22 due to breaking changes to the Ingress Controller.
-We expect to add support for 1.22 in the near future.

 ### OpenShift `HostAlreadyClaimed` Error in Routes when Prometheus ingestion is enabled (workaround provided)

 If Prometheus metric ingestion is enabled (`sysdig.beacon.platformMetricsEnabled` is `true`), an overlay is required to avoid an error in Routes which will prevent the `Collector` Route to be active and able to receive data from the agents.